-We know that executives don’t have the time or patience to listen to a long voicemail, yet we rarely practice being more concise.
+The best sales voicemail scripts are short.
+We know that executives don’t have the time or patience to listen to a long sales voicemail messages, yet we rarely practice being more concise.
 Here’s a quick exercise you can use to self-evaluate: Grab your phone and time yourself while reciting what you would typically record on a prospect’s voicemail.
-Check the clock: if it’s over 30 seconds, you’re at risk of going too long.
+Check the clock while you’re leaving the message.
+If it’s over 30 seconds, you’re at risk of going too long.
 Try to reframe your message with brevity in mind and time it again.
 The shorter you can get without sounding rushed, the better.

-While being succinct is important, your cadence is equally vital.
+While being succinct is important, staying calm is a big part of leaving perfect voicemails.
+The cadence of your sales voicemails is equally vital.
 When you have a prospect who is partially distracted, pace and tone can convey more than the words you say.
-Some sellers have “overworked” scripts full of buzzwords or formal phrases that don’t sound natural or comfortable.
+Some sales reps have “overworked” scripts full of buzzwords or formal phrases that don’t sound natural or comfortable.
 Other sellers inadvertently assume a robotic monotone that comes from saying the same words over and over.
-Adopting a comfortable tone for voicemail will differentiate you from the start.
+Adopting a comfortable tone for sales voicemails will differentiate you from the start.

-According to CHI, only 3% of buyers are actively buying, meaning they are already looking for what you are selling.
+According to CHI, only 3% of buyers are actively buying, meaning they are already looking for the product or service you are selling.
 These are the only prospects who would be sufficiently motivated by a features and benefits pitch to return your call.
-You are sending the message to your prospects that “If you call me back, I am only going to talk about myself!”
-If you want to catch the attention of the majority of prospects out there, the message must focus on them, instead of you and your company.
+You are sending the message to your prospects that, “If you call me back, I am only going to talk about myself!”
+If you want to catch the attention of the majority of prospects out there, your sales voicemails must focus on them, instead of you and your company.

-In order to leave a prospect-focused message, you’ll need to understand a little about your prospect!
+In order to leave a prospect-focused sales voicemail, you’ll need to understand a little about your prospect!
 Have you ever walked through a room of people, ignoring the surrounding conversation… until you heard your name?

 People naturally become interested when they hear something about themselves.
 Think about what you might say in a voicemail that the prospect is not expecting you to know.
 Customizing the message only by name and title won’t set you apart.
 You must find some key information other sales people don’t bother to seek.